 Right after passing underneath the Brooklyn Bridge you will come across the South Street Seaport area, around Piers 15,16, and 17.
 One of my favorite spots of the East River Greenway is the outdoor deck area at Pier 17, where you will find several lounge area to sit back and enjoy the view of the Brooklyn Bridge.

 The path then continues further southbound as you slowly approach the end of the greenway.
 You will come across a couple last piers and helicopter pads and then pass by the Governors Island Ferry terminal before ending your journey right outside the Staten Island Ferry.

-From here you can continue further along to Battery Park, where you can get some great Statue of Liberty and Governors Island views.
+From here you can continue further along to Battery Park, where you can get some great Statue of Liberty sunset and Governors Island views.
 You can also choose to continue your walk around the tip of Manhattan and up the Hudson River Greenway on the west side of Manhattan.

 6) Where to Stay in Manhattan

 There are so many different neighborhoods to choose from when visiting Manhattan.
 Below are some of my top choices for a few of my recommended locations in the city:

 Chelsea: If you are looking to be well situated between uptown, midtown, and downtown, then Chelsea can be a great option for you.
 You have highlights such as the Highline, Chelsea Market, the Vessel, and the Hudson River right nearby.
 And if you are looking to head to Central Park uptown or the World Trade Center area further downtown, then you are just a quick subway ride away.
 Recommended Chelsea hotels: